muratk3n/thirdwave/en/README.md

 lecture notes in PDF.

 Disk space is cheap.
-In fact disk space is the first thing that went ultra-cheap in our computing revolution.
+In fact disk space is the first thing that went ultra-cheap in the computing revolution.

 "But is 64 GB disk space enough?"